-In accordance with the new March 31, 2020 order, the County of Santa Clara stated that grocery stores, certified farmers’ markets, farm and produce stands, supermarkets, food banks, convenience stores, and other food retail establishments selling foods items and non-alcoholic drinks are encouraged to stay open to provide food items and pet supplies to the public.
+In accordance with the March 31, 2020 County of Santa Clara order, grocery stores, certified farmers’ markets, farm and produce stands, supermarkets, food banks, convenience stores, and other food retail establishments selling foods items and non-alcoholic drinks are encouraged to stay open to provide food items and pet supplies to the public.

-When visiting these places, the public must help the retailer maintain Social Distancing Requirements, including while people are shopping and standing in line.
+In Santa Clara County, when visiting these places, the public must wear a face covering and maintain Social Distancing Requirements, including while people are shopping and standing in line.

 Reporting Non-Essential Businesses